sporto/elm-tutorial/effects/tasks.md

 <https://github.com/sporto/elm-tutorial-assets/blob/master/effects/Tasks02.elm>

-If you open this application using Elm Reactor you will see a random number changing every second.
+If you open this application using Elm Reactor you will see a random number changing every two seconds.
 This random number is coming from the __node__ server we created above.

 Let's dissect this code: